MicrosoftDocs/query-docs/query-languages/m/datetime-totext.md

 ## About

 Returns a textual representation of `dateTime`.
-An optional `record` parameter, `options`, may be provided to specify additional properties. `culture` is only used for legacy workflows (see below).
+An optional `record` parameter, `options`, may be provided to specify additional properties. `culture` is only used for legacy workflows.
 The `record` can contain the following fields:

 * `Format`: A `text` value indicating the format to use.
-Go to https://go.microsoft.com/fwlink/?linkid=2180104 and https://go.microsoft.com/fwlink/?linkid=2180105.
+For more details, go to https://go.microsoft.com/fwlink/?linkid=2180104 and https://go.microsoft.com/fwlink/?linkid=2180105.

    Omitting this field or providing `null` will result in formatting the date using the default defined by `Culture`.